The Public Paperfolding History Project

 1869

-'Cassell's Household Guide: Volume 1', which was published in 1869, contained three illustrations showing paper frills attached to various cuts of meat, although these frills are not mentioned in the main text.
+Volume 1 of 'Cassell's Household Guide', which was published in 1869, containa three illustrations showing paper frills attached to various cuts of meat, although these frills are not mentioned in the main text.

 1889